Seth Rao

 CEO at FirstEigen

-Increasingly more corporate boards and executives understand the importance of data for improved business performance.
-However, the majority of the data in enterprises is of poor quality.
 According to a report in Harvard Business Review, just 3% of the data in a business enterprise meets quality standards.
 Joint research by IBM and Carnegie Mellon University found that 90% of data in an organization is never successfully used for any strategic purpose.

 But what is the impact of improved data quality for business?
 At the core, quality data results in improved business performance.
 Research found that digitally mature firms are 26% more profitable than their peers.
 Mckinsey Consulting found that companies that are insight-driven report above-market growth and EBITDA (earnings before interest, taxes, depreciation and amortization) increases of up to 25%.

-Myth 1: Data is a business asset.
+Myth 1: Data is Always an Asset (It Can Be a Liability)

 Data is a business asset only if it is managed well—otherwise, it is a liability.
 Data has the potential to improve the company’s revenue, reduce expenses, mitigate risk and become a valuable business asset.
 But it has some serious limitations.